NKI-GCF/XenofilteR/xenofilters/README_rust.md

 unmapped fast-path runs before BED/VCF I/O. BED and VCF files are queried via tabix random access (`TabixBed`, `TabixVcf`).

+**Chimeric fragment detection** (namesorted only, paired-end).
+When `--chimeric-pairs A:B` is configured, fragments where mates split across two streams (one mate mapped in stream A, complementary mate in stream B) are classified as chimeric.
+Both streams' records are written to their assigned outputs with `XC:Z:<other_stream_label>`.
+Useful for viral integration studies (e.g. HPV integration into human: `--chimeric-pairs 0:1`).

+Three-stream example: human (0) + HPV (1) + mouse (2) xenograft.
+`--chimeric-pairs 0:1` lets human and HPV form chimeric pairs while the mouse stream competes normally in the tournament.

 ---

 ## Scoring cascade